-Whenever I explain to people what I do and my methodology, one of the things I’m at pains to say is that I’m a marketer that focuses on return on investment.
+Whenever I explain to people what I do and my methodology, I’m at pains to say that I’m a marketer who focuses on investment return.

-All my career we’ve been talking about tracing how conversions are attained and working out cost per conversions.
-It’s a standard format however recently I’ve been starting to think about the point of marketing and how it works to change the way the marketed to interact and engage with the brand and how difficult that is in reality to quantify.
+We’ve been talking about tracing how conversions are attained and working out the cost per conversion all my career.
+It’s a standard format; however, recently, I’ve been starting to think about the point of marketing and how it works to change the way the marketed interact and engage with the brand and how difficult it is to quantify it.

-In the good old days, marketing budgets where generally based on a percentage of profits or projected profits from the other ways the business made money – the point was to generate new business and increase revenue, however the difference with an online business is the marketing channel has taken the place of the traditional sales channel, in a lot of cases (and probably too many cases) there are no traditional sales channels.
+In the good old days, marketing budgets were generally based on a percentage of profits or projected profits from the other ways the business made money.
+The point was to generate new business and increase revenue; however, the difference with an online business is the marketing channel has taken the place of the traditional sales channel.
+There are no formal sales channels in many cases (and probably too many cases).

 Marketing in The Personalisation Era